grumpyshoe/android-module-pushmanager/README.md

 ## Sample App

 To run the sample App, just replace the `application_id` at the project `build.gradle` with someone according to your firebase project and add your `google-services.json` to to app root folder.

+## Troubleshooting

+If your app doesn't compile after adding this library, please check your dependencies for other play-service packages and update them to the newest version.

 ## Tests